Neural Scaling Laws for Learning-based Identification of Nonlinear Systems: Generation of outcomes and approximation of neural scaling laws

 We vary the number of trajectories, training epochs, depth of the model and hidden dimensions of the model and use the same training script to gather the training evaluations necessary to determine NSLs.
 The number of epochs used to train the model runs over a grid of $n_e = 2, 4, \dots, 2^{14}$.

-One full trajectory represents a $10$ seconds long simulation of the system with time discretization $\Delta t = 0.01$ seconds which implies that one trajectory consists of of $1000$ data points.
+One full trajectory represents a $10$ seconds long simulation of the system with time discretization step $\Delta t = 0.01$ seconds which implies that one trajectory consists of $1000$ data points.
 We first randomly select $\tilde{d} = 2, 4, \dots, 2^9$.
 We then select a random float $d \in [\tilde{d}/2, \tilde{d}]$.
 The number of training trajectories is then $n_t = \frac{d}{10}$.
-Since $n_t$ need not be an integer, we also consider fractional trajectories which are computed by $n_t = 10 \cdot a + b$, $a \in \mathbb{N}, b \in [0, 1)$.
+Since $n_t$ does not need to be an integer, we also consider fractional trajectories that are computed by $n_t = 10 \cdot a + b$, $a \in \mathbb{N}, b \in [0, 1)$.
 We then generate $a+1$ trajectories and use the first $a$ full trajectories.
 Finally, we select the smallest integer $\tilde{b}$ which is smaller than $b \cdot 1000$ and use the first $\tilde{b}$ data points from the last trajectory.
 It is important to consider fractional trajectories since the interval $[2^0, 2^1]$ contains very few integers.
-Hence considering fractional trajectories allows to explore significantly more configurations for small data sizes.
+Hence, considering fractional trajectories allows one to explore significantly more configurations for small data sizes.

 The hidden dimension of the model is obtained by running a loop with values $\tilde{n}_h=2, 4, 8, 16$ and selecting a random integer $n_h$ between $\tilde{n}_h/2$ and $\tilde{n}_h$.
 The reason is again that we want to consider as many model sizes as possible.
 Similarly, the depth of the model is obtained by running a loop for the depth with values $\tilde{n}_d=2, 4$ and selecting a random integer $n_d$ between $\tilde{n}_d/2$ and $\tilde{n}_d$.
 As in~\cite{cherifi2025}, the hidden dimension for the MLP is multiplied by~$2$ and rounded for unstructured models, to compensate for structured models using more sub-modules, roughly equalizing the parameter count at a given hidden dimension.
 The total parameter count then equals approximately $4\cdot n_d \cdot n_h^2$.
-Finally, all these loops are nested in the lines 4--7 of Pseudo code~\ref{algo:submit}, resulting in the submission of $9\cdot 14\cdot 4 \cdot 2 = 1008$ experiments being performed per dataset/architecture combination.
-We found that there is a failure rate of approximately $3\%$.
-Thus, the outcomes of such experiments are not considered.
+Finally, all these loops are nested in the lines 4-7 of Algorithm~\ref{algo:submit}, resulting in the submission of $9\cdot 14\cdot 4 \cdot 2 = 1008$ experiments being performed per dataset/architecture combination.
+We find that there is a failure rate of approximately $3\%$ {due to freezes in the program execution}.
+Thus, the outcomes of such experiments are not considered{, because the final error scores are not available in these cases}.